 - Make sure the surfaces are clean from any dirt, grime, or oils.

 If you are trying to tackle this yourself, you must tape the baseboards and edges to achieve clean lines.
 Most professionals use a technique called “cutting in” and don’t need to use the tape, but it’s a pro trick that needs practice and experience to come out with the desired results.

 4. Quality Matters

 It might be tempting to just choose any paint out there without doing research, but you want to use supplies that offer durability and clean-ability!
-The higher the concentrate of pigments, additives and binders, the better quality the paint.
+The higher the concentration of pigments, additives, and binders, the better quality of the paint.
 Most professionals have a go-to manufacturer that they trust.

 5. Primer: It’s Really that important!